UNDERSTANDING THE SYMPTOMS

 Around one in every three women with fibroids may experience symptoms which could interfere with daily life.
 Talk to your doctor if you experience these symptoms.

-During your period, the body releases chemicals that cause the muscles in the uterus to contract.
-Muscle contractions can cause pain and lead to further contraction of the womb contributing to an increased level of pain.
+During your period, the body releases chemicals that cause the muscles in the womb to contract.
+When these muscles contract it can cause pain.

 If a period lasts longer than seven days, it may be deemed irregular.
-Additionally, if you have bleeding between cycles, this may also indicate fibroids.
+Additionally, if there are less than three weeks between the start of one period and your next, if you have bleeding between cycles or bleeding after sex this may also indicate fibroids.

 You may have to go to the toilet more frequently if fibroids press on the bladder.
 Fibroids may press on the large intestine, causing constipation and pain during bowel movements.